 Galbraith Premium Property dominates the estates buying market in Scotland.
 Since its inception in 2016, advice has been provided to over 50% of those buyers who sought the services of a property agent with the next nearest competitor having only 20% market share.
-Anna said:
+Emma said:

 As specialist buying agents we know what might be available privately, what could possibly be bought off market, who the potential competition might be, and what level of bid might be required to ensure success.
 We know the history of nearly every Scottish estate, what they have sold for previously and where they sit in the market today.
 We can also value for bank security, so we have all the valuation evidence at our finger tips.